Top 10 API Security Vulnerabilities According to OWASP

 Many threats face modern software applications.
-It’s smart to keep updated on the latest exploits and security vulnerabilities; having benchmarks for such vulnerabilities is paramount to ensure application security /before/ an attack occurs.
+It’s smart to keep updated on the latest exploits and security vulnerabilities; having benchmarks for such vulnerabilities is paramount to ensure application security before an attack occurs.

 As the value of APIs increases in our daily lives, these touchpoints become more vulnerable to attack.
-Below, we highlight the latest OWASP top 10 API security vulnerabilities list and expand on what actions API providers can take to address each insecurity.
+Below, we highlight the latest OWASP top 10 API security vulnerabilities list for 2023, and expand on what actions API providers can take to address each insecurity.

 These actions boil down to a few basic security strategies.
 We’ll see that most of these vulnerabilities can be mitigated by implementing the following approaches:

 - Use access tokens and make sure to audit them rigorously.